NCERT Solutions Class 8 Civics Chapter 1 – Free PDF

 3. What would happen if there were no restrictions on the power of elected representatives?

 Answer: In a democracy, the citizens of the country are responsible for electing their leaders.
-However, there is always a possibility that the leaders might misuse their authority and use it for wrong purposes.
-Hence the constitution has provided measures to safeguard the country against such misuse of powers.
+However, there is always a possibility that the leaders might misuse their authority and use it for the wrong purposes.
+Hence, the constitution has provided measures to safeguard the country against such misuse of powers.

 4. In each of the following situations, identify the minority.
 Write one reason why you think it is important to respect the views of the minority in each of these situations.

 (a) In a school with 30 teachers, 20 of them are male.

 Answer: The minority here are the 10 female teachers teaching in the school.
 It is important to keep the point of view of the female teachers in mind because despite being a minority, their opinions are of great importance, and no decision made keeping the majority views in mind should cause discomfort for the female teachers.